 The duration to complete a Total hip replacement surgery takes about one and a half hours.
 The patient will be transferred to a treatment room following surgery for a couple of hours as the anesthesia wears off.
 The blood pressure, heartbeat, alertness, level of pain or relaxation, and the need for treatment will be checked by medical personnel.
 The patient has to stay in the hospital for a day or two after completion of the surgery.

 After the surgery, within 6 weeks most people will be able to resume their daily activities.
 Patients can restart their daily habits within 12 weeks of surgery, such as morning and evening walks, swimming, or playing sports.
+Visit the best orthopedic clinic in Dwarka to have the best surgical treatment.

 The lifetime or longevity of an implant depends upon the following factors: